dreadwrr/Recentchanges-Linux/README.md

 Create a custom crest with a .png image file max size 255 x 333 <br>
 Full commandline support with recentchanges being in path<br>

+Build a system profile to compare during hybrid analysis as well as a system index scan Features system profile by .xzm for porteus linux
 </p><br>

 ## Installation